 The card is quite common on eBay and can be bought at a somewhat reasonable price.

-The exact amount of any given error card is based on a variety of factors such as the condition and numbers of the card.
+The exact amount of any given error card is based on various factors such as the condition and numbers of the card.

 The most expensive baseball error card is the 1990 Topps Frank Thomas No Name On Front Error Card RC #414.
 This bad boy sold as a PSA 7 via eBay auctions on 8/5/2021 for slightly more than $7,000 (imagine what a PSA 10 would fetch).

-The Billy Ripken F*** Face Error Card should be the least valuable as there are many up for sale at any given time.
+The Billy Ripken F*** Face Error Card should be the least valuable as many are up for sale at any time.

 If you would like a price estimate of any error card in your collection, please email pictures (back and front) to email@example.com.

 We searched far and wide for a listing of all error cards ever produced in baseball.
 At first, we didn’t find a dang thing.
 But then we stumbled across a terrible-looking website, BUT the information regarding baseball error cards is accurate and easy to access.

 Please visit baseballerrors.com/error-cards.php to obtain a list of baseball error cards broken down by set.
 Very cool baseballerrors.com!
 PS, work on the site layout as you provide information not available anywhere else.
 Cheers!

 Baseball Error Cards: Buyers Guide and Investment Outlook

 Baseball error cards will usually have a high ROI when compared to regular cards due to the rarity of the card.
 Although it should be noted an error card does not automatically equate to big dollars, as there are many error cards not worth the paper they are printed on.